 Assemble the pumpkin pie.
 You'll bake it in the morning to free up the oven for the turkey later.
 Get tips for baking pumpkin pie.

-Pull the turkey out of the fridge and prep it for roasting.
+Pull the turkey out of the fridge and prep the turkey for roasting.
 See how to truss a turkey.
 Bake the pumpkin pie.

-Take the pie out of the oven and put the turkey in.
+Take the pie out of the oven and put the turkey in the oven.
 Break time!

-Assemble and refrigerate your stuffing and green bean casseroles.
+Assemble your stuffing and green bean casseroles and put them in the refrigerator.
 They'll go in the oven when the turkey comes out.

 Boil and mash your potatoes; keep them warm in a slow cooker.
 See how to make mashed potatoes.